dfinity/icp-eth-starter/README.md

 ## Ethereum Testnets

-This starter project makes it possible for an IC canister to verify the ownership of Ethereum NFTs.
+This advanced starter project makes it possible for an IC canister to verify the ownership of Ethereum NFTs.
 Both the [Sepolia](https://www.alchemy.com/overviews/sepolia-testnet) and [Goerli](https://goerli.net/) testnets are supported in addition to the Ethereum mainnet.

 Here is our recommended way to acquire tokens and NFTs on the Sepolia testnet: